Chess (musical): History of the original West End production (1986–1989)

 Chess premiered in London's West End on 14 May 1986 at the Prince Edward Theatre.
 The original production was originally set to be directed by Michael Bennett, but after casting the show and commissioning the expansive set and costume designs, he withdrew from the project for health reasons and died on 2 July 1987 from AIDS-related lymphoma.
 Trevor Nunn, who had directed the musicals Cats and Les Misérables, took over as director.
 Set designer Robin Wagner later told Lynn Pecktal, author of the book Set Design, that Bennett had planned a "multimedia" show, with an elaborate tilting floor, banks of television monitors, and other technological touches.
 Nunn applied his realistic style to the show instead, although the basics of the mammoth set design were still present in the final production.
 These included three video walls, the main of which featured commentary from chess master William Hartston, and appearances from various BBC newsreaders rounding out the package.
 Costs were estimated at up to $12 million.

 The London version expanded the storyline of the concept album, adding considerable new recitative.
 The three principal singers from the concept album, Elaine Paige, Tommy Körberg and Murray Head reprised their roles on stage.
 Barbara Dickson was unable to appear, and Siobhán McCarthy played the part of Svetlana, and the cast also featured Anthony Head, Grainne Renihan, Ria Jones, David Burt and Peter Karrie, during its three-year run.
-The show won the Critics' Circle Theatre Award for Best Musical and received three 1986 Laurence Olivier Award nominations for Best Musical, Outstanding Performance by an Actor (Tommy Körberg) and Outstanding Performance by an Actress (Elaine Paige).
+The show received the 1986 Critics' Circle Theatre Award for Best Musical and received three 1986 Laurence Olivier Award nominations for Best Musical, Outstanding Performance by an Actor (Tommy Körberg) and Outstanding Performance by an Actress (Elaine Paige).
 The production closed on 8 April 1989.